How to automate Confluence page creation: A step-by-step guide

 Method 1: Use native Confluence rules

-Here’s a simple walkthrough for creating an automation rule.
+Here’s a simple walkthrough for creating an automation rule:

 -

-For a single space, head to Space settings > Automation.
+Find your automation settings For a single space, head to Space settings > Automation.
 If you want to create global rules that can apply to any space, click the settings cog in the top right and go to Automation.

 -

-Click Create rule to open the rule builder.
-You can either start from scratch or choose a pre-built template if one matches what you’re trying to do.
+Create a new rule Click Create rule to open the rule builder.
+You can either start from scratch or choose a pre-built template to see how Jira and Confluence power these workflows.

 -